iamdb/hifi.rs/README.md

 I've spent [![n hours](https://wakatime.com/badge/github/iamdb/hifi.rs.svg)](https://wakatime.com/badge/github/iamdb/hifi.rs) building this.

+## Todo

+- Build binaries and make Github releases
+- Enable searching for albums, tracks and playlists in the UI
+- Re-enable outputing search to json, tsv, csv, etc.
+- Sortable lists

-### Known Issues
+## Known Issues

-- If left paused for a while, the player will crash when attempting to play again.
+- If left paused for a while, the player will crash when attempting to play again
-- When resuming and seeking to the spot in the track, pressing play will cause mpris and the player to go out of sync.
+- When resuming and seeking to the spot in the track, pressing play will cause mpris and the player to go out of sync
-- UI will freeze during loading of long lists.
+- UI will freeze during loading of long lists and then works fine.
+The issue is there is no feedback alerting the user that something is happening in the background and signifying it is normal behavior.